 Individuals and institutions must all play their part.
-We are committed to a carbon reduction target of 80% by 2050 and an interim target of 42% by 2020.
+We are committed to a carbon reduction target of 80% by 2050.

 2016: Eco Church Award scheme launched by A Rocha with support from Shrinking the Footprint.
 Providing a toolkit and process for greening your church.
 StF partnered with Tearfund and Christian Aid to support the Big Church Switch.
 Diocesan Environment Officers network increased to have a member in every diocese but two.
 Successful Churchyard tree conferences held and grants developed for Ancient Yews.
 Synod environment group started.

 2015: A focus on the Paris climate summit COP21 with an updated Lambeth declaration signed by leaders of all the main religious groups in the UK.
 Shrinking the Footprint co-ordinated the Pilgrimage to Paris with help from Tearfund and Christian Aid.
 Pilgrims walked from London to Paris where they took part in a ceremony handing over the signatures of over 1 million people of faith calling for climate action.
 Environmental Working Group launched.